It’s a common question. But one that can be a bit confusing.

 How Often Can I Drink Tea?

 Since tea contains caffeine, it’s best to avoid drinking it after three or four in the afternoon.
 However, if you’re drinking an herbal tea, then there’s no reason you can’t enjoy drinking it all day long.
-Most herbal teas will contain less than 0.4 milligrams of caffeine.
+Most herbal teas contain less than 0.4 milligrams of caffeine.

 If you’re drinking tea that’s loaded with caffeine, then try to stick to three cups a day max.
 If you’re still getting the craving for tea, then switch to an herbal blend after your third cup.